-A review of historical maps indicates that in addition to the early Post and DeHart farmsteads, later house structures were present along Richmond Terrace by the mid- to late nineteenth century that may be associated with "Sailor's Row," or residences of retired sailors (see Figures 4-5 and 4-6).
+A review of historical maps indicates that in addition to the early Post farmstead, later house structures were present along Richmond Terrace by the mid- to late nineteenth century that may be associated with "Sailor's Row," or residences of retired sailors (see Figures 4-5 and 4-6).
 The Milliken Bros.
 Steel Mill complex is depicted along both sides of Richmond Terrace by 1910 (see Figure 5-3).
 The Downey Ship Building Corporation took over the Milliken complex by 1917, according to the Bromley atlas; however, the Sanborn insurance map of 1917 continued to depict the complex configuration under Milliken Brothers.
-By 1937 the entire Milliken/Downey property on both sides of Richmond Terrace was vacant land (see Figure 5-2).
+By 1937 the entire Milliken/Downey property on both sides of Richmond Terrace was vacant land.

-Known sources of disturbance in Segment 19 include construction of the Richmond Terrace roadway and sewer lines that run beneath the street north of the pipeline centerline.
+Known sources of disturbance along the pipeline route include construction of the Richmond Terrace roadway and sewer lines that run beneath the street on either side of the pipeline centerline.
 The proposed pipeline will be installed below the depth of the sewer lines.
 Kearns et al. (1991a:1) refer to borings taken along the Richmond Terrace roadway that revealed between 2 and 7 ft of fill beneath the roadbed overlying deep deposits of either red clay or fine red sand and silt.

-The parcels surrounding Segment 19 have been previously characterized as sensitive for both pre-contact and eighteenth-and nineteenth-century archaeological resources, as well as twentieth-century industrial remains associated with the former Milliken complex (Boesch 1994; Flagg 1991a, 1991b; Kearns et al. 1991a; Payne and Baumgardt 1986).
-Segment 19 is considered to have high sensitivity for pre-contact associated with the Bowman's Brook Site.
-Although the general area is considered sensitive for eighteenth- and nineteenth-century farmstead or domestic site remains, and sensitive for twentieth-century industrial remains south of Richmond terrace, the Project pipeline route in this location is primarily contained with the Richmond Terrace roadbed where modern disturbances including utility easements are present.
-As such, Segment 19 is not assessed as being sensitive for post-contact period archaeological resources.
+The parcels surrounding the route have been previously characterized as sensitive for both pre-contact and eighteenth-and nineteenth-century archaeological resources, as well as twentieth-century industrial remains associated with the former Milliken complex (Boesch 1994; Flagg 1991a, 1991b; Kearns et al. 1991a; Payne and Baumgardt 1986).
+The Project APE is considered to have high sensitivity for pre-contact resources that could consist of Archaic and Woodland Period remains associated with the Bowman's Brook/Bowman's Brook North sites, including human remains.
+Although the general area is considered sensitive for eighteenth- and nineteenth-century farmstead or domestic site remains, and sensitive for twentieth-century industrial remains south of Richmond Terrace, the Project APE is contained within the Richmond Terrace roadbed where modern disturbances including utility easements are present.
+As such, the route is not assessed as being sensitive for post-contact period archaeological resources.

-Soil borings are recommended for Segment 19 between STA 280+00 and 294+00 to determine the presence and depth of ground disturbances, fill, or marsh deposits, and of any sediments that have the potential to contain pre-contact period resources below these deposits.
+Soil borings are recommended between STA 282+39.2R and 290+65.2 to determine the presence and depth of ground disturbances, fill, or marsh deposits, and of any sediments that have the potential to contain pre-contact period resources below these deposits.